 So, the answer: buttercream frosting!

-Above is how your butter should look like after beating it for five minutes.
+Above is how your butter should look like after beating it for five minutes with electric mixer.
+Below is how it looks like after combining the pudding and butter together.

 - Combine and sift together the flour, sugar, salt and cocoa powder in a bowl and mix well.
 Transfer the mix into a small pot or a saucepan.
 Add the milk and whisk until dry ingredients are completely dissolved.